JamesVeug/InscyptionZergMod/README.md

 - Draw Locust's - Draw 2 Locusts at the start of your turn
 - Regenerate - Restores 1 lost health at the end of the round
 - Spawn Larva - The card bearing this sigil will place 2 lava on the board
-- Double attack - When a card bearing this sigil deals damage it will perform one additional attack.
+- Double Attack - When a card bearing this sigil deals damage it will perform one additional attack.
-- Regestate - When this card is killed it will transform into an Egg for it to regenerate into its original form
+- Regestate - When this card is killed it will transform into an Egg for it to regenerate into its original form.An egg is defined as: 0 Power 3 Health
-- Armoured Ability - The card bearing this sigil will take 1 less damage
+- Armoured - The card bearing this sigil will take 1 less damage
-- Splash Ability - When a card bearing this sigil deals damage it will also hit the adjacent cards
+- Splash Damage - When a card bearing this sigil deals damage it will also hit the adjacent cards

 ## Credits:
 - JamesGames - Creator